Harold Evans: Personal life and death

 In 1953, Evans married fellow Durham graduate Enid Parker, with whom he had a son and two daughters; the marriage was dissolved in 1978.
 The couple remained on good terms; Enid Evans died in 2013.
 In 1973, Evans met Tina Brown, a journalist 25 years his junior.
 In 1974, she was given freelance assignments with The Sunday Times in the UK, and in the U.S. by its Colour magazine.
 When a sexual affair emerged between the married Evans and Brown, she resigned and joined the rival The Sunday Telegraph.
 On 20 August 1981, Evans and Brown married at Grey Gardens, in East Hampton, New York, the home of Ben Bradlee, then The Washington Post executive editor, and Sally Quinn.
 Evans and Brown had a son and daughter.

 Evans died in New York City on 23 September 2020 at the age of 92.
 The cause of death given was congestive heart failure.

+Factual drama

+On 5 May 2026, the BBC announced that it had commissioned a six-part factual drama entitled Dragon Slayers exploring Evans's work.
+Written by Peter Bowker and featuring Matthew Rhys as Evans, it will be set in the 1970s and comprise one 90-minute episode plus five 60-minute instalments.
+The series, to be directed by Al Mackay, will be shown on BBC One and be available on BBC iPlayer on dates yet to be confirmed.